cogdog/splotbox/README.md

 ## Single Item Display

-You can control many of the other options to make your upload form simpler.,
+You can control many of the other options to set how the display of single items appears

 ![](images/single-items.jpg)

 You can choose to not ask visitors to set a category for their items and thus not have categories displayed on views.
+Another option allows you to not have visitors choose categories, but instead, use them as an admin to organze content.

-If you do use categories.. create them first!
+  If you do use categories, create them first!
 You can then select the default category that should be used for new items.

-Like categories, you can choose to offer or hide a form field for entering tags.
+Like categories, you can choose to offer or hide a form field for entering tags, or make them an admin setting only.

 You can choose to suppress the description field (if you want media shared only), or if making the description field available, you can require that it has something written in it.

 The editor can either be simple text (no formatting) or the full visual editor, which also allows uploads of images to be used in the body text.
-Use the rich text editor when asking for longer amounts of description.
+Use the rich text editor when asking for longer amounts of writing added to an item.

 You can also choose to use a field if you want contributors to provide a source to credit for the media item.